saprmarks/dictionary_learning/README.md

 To train your own dictionaries, you'll need to understand a bit about our infrastructure.
 (See below for downloading our dictionaries.)

-This library supports different sparse autoencoder architectures, including standard `AutoEncoder` ([Bricken et al., 2023](https://transformer-circuits.pub/2023/monosemantic-features/index.html)), `GatedAutoEncoder` ([Rajamanoharan et al., 2024](https://arxiv.org/abs/2404.16014)), and `AutoEncoderTopK` ([Gao et al., 2024](https://arxiv.org/abs/2406.04093)).
+This repository supports different sparse autoencoder architectures, including standard `AutoEncoder` ([Bricken et al., 2023](https://transformer-circuits.pub/2023/monosemantic-features/index.html)), `GatedAutoEncoder` ([Rajamanoharan et al., 2024](https://arxiv.org/abs/2404.16014)), and `AutoEncoderTopK` ([Gao et al., 2024](https://arxiv.org/abs/2406.04093)).
 Each sparse autoencoder architecture is implemented with a corresponding trainer that implements the training protocol described by the authors.
 This allows us to implement different training protocols (e.g. p-annealing) for different architectures without a lot of overhead.
+Specifically, this repository supports the following trainers:
+- [`StandardTrainer`](trainers/standard.py): Implements the standard SAE training scheme described in [Bricken et al., 2023](https://transformer-circuits.pub/2023/monosemantic-features/index.html#appendix-autoencoder).
+- [`GatedSAETrainer`](trainers/top_k.py): Implements the training scheme for Gated SAEs described in [Rajamanoharan et al., 2024](https://arxiv.org/abs/2404.16014).
+- [`AutoEncoderTopK`](trainers/gated_anneal.py): Implemented the training scheme for Top-K SAEs described in [Gao et al., 2024](https://arxiv.org/abs/2406.04093).
+- [`PAnnealTrainer`](trainers/p_anneal.py): Extends the `StandardTrainer` by providing the option to anneal the sparsity parameter p.
+You can further choose to use Lp or Lp^p sparsity.
+- [`GatedAnnealTrainer`](trainers/gated_anneal.py): Extends the `GatedSAETrainer` by providing the option for p-annealing, similar to `PAnnealTrainer`.

-One key object is the `ActivationBuffer`, defined in `buffer.py`.
+Another key object is the `ActivationBuffer`, defined in `buffer.py`.
 Following [Neel Nanda's appraoch](https://www.lesswrong.com/posts/fKuugaxt2XLTkASkk/open-source-replication-and-commentary-on-anthropic-s), `ActivationBuffer`s maintain a buffer of NN activations, which it outputs in batches.

 An `ActivationBuffer` is initialized from an `nnsight` `LanguageModel` object, a submodule (e.g. an MLP), and a generator which yields strings (the text data).
 It processes a large number of strings, up to some capacity, and saves the submodule's activations.
 You sample batches from it, and when it is half-depleted, it refreshes itself with new text data.